nicklockwood/iCarousel/README.md

 	@property (nonatomic, readonly) CGFloat toggle;

 This property is used for the `iCarouselTypeCoverFlow2` carousel transform.
-It is exposed so that you can implement your own variants of the CoverFlow2 style using the `carousel:transformForItemView:withOffset` delegate method.
+It is exposed so that you can implement your own variants of the CoverFlow2 style using the `carousel:itemTransformForOffset:baseTransform:` delegate method.

 	@property (nonatomic, assign) BOOL stopAtItemBoundary;